ELC project: ELC AMX bis

-At the end of development in 1961, the Engin Léger de Combat program was recognized as unpromising, so work on the project was discontinued in favor of improving the AMX 13 light tank, and today the AMX ELC bis is on display as an exhibit in the Museum of Armored Vehicles in Saumur.
+At the end of development in 1961, the Engin Léger de Combat program was recognized as not promising, and the work on the project was discontinued in favor of improving the AMX-13 light tank, and the ELC AMX bis was on display as an exhibit in the Museum of Armored Vehicles in Saumur until the second half of the year of 2017, when it was moved to the museum's military reserve and hidden from public eyes.

-ELC EVEN series
+ELC Even series

-The ELC EVEN was a series of light tanks created in competition with AMX's proposals.
+The ELC Even was a series of light tanks created in competition with AMX's proposals.
 These prototypes featured an oscillating turret with a cupola for the gunner located along the turret centerline.
 The turret itself was offset to the left in order to make room for a driver's compartment in the hull.

-ELC EVEN 30
+ELC Even 30

-The ELC EVEN 30 was armed with twin 30mm Hispano-Suiza autocannons with fluted barrels mounted on either side of the turret, with two machine guns mounted slightly inboard of these weapons.
+The ELC Even 30 was armed with twin 30mm Hispano-Suiza autocannons with fluted barrels mounted on either side of the turret, with two machine guns mounted slightly inboard of these weapons.

-ELC EVEN 90
+ELC Even 90

-The ELC EVEN 90 featured a turret very similar to that of the ELC EVEN 30, but replaced both 30mm guns and the right-side machinegun with a single low-pressure 90mm D919 gun using 700m/sec HEAT rounds type G, on the right side of the turret.
+The ELC Even 90 featured a turret very similar to that of the ELC Even 30, but replaced both 30mm guns and the right-side machinegun with a single low-pressure 90mm D919 gun using 700m/sec HEAT rounds type G, on the right side of the turret.

-ELC EVEN 120
+ELC Even 120

-The ELC EVEN 120 featured four 120 mm recoilless rifles arranged in horizontal pairs on either side of the turret.
+The ELC Even 120 featured four 120 mm recoilless rifles arranged in horizontal pairs on either side of the turret.
 These weapons were to be reloaded by the driver either by rotating the turret so that the driver could open his hatch and insert new projectiles without leaving his seat, or by having the driver climb out and reload the weapons from a standing position next to the tank.
 It was also suggested that the rear ends of the 120mm weapons' barrels be cut so that the rear sections could be rotated into the turret, allowing the gunner to reload the weapons without opening his hatch.

 Another version of the tank featuring two 120mm weapons, each with a five-round revolver-type autoloader, was suggested but not constructed.

-ELC EVEN - Nord-AVIATION Missiles
+ELC Even – Nord-Aviation missiles

 A vehicle armed with either four SS-11 ATGMs or two SS-12 SSMs mounted on arms on either side of a purpose-built welded plate turret, with an armored glass observation window on its front.
 A prototype featuring a combination of these weapons (two SS-11 on the right side of the turret and one SS-12 on the left) was built.